digtrade/digtrade/database/README.md

 *Location Mentions* contains all location mentions along with their corresponding document, page identifier, and sentence snippet.
 Furthermore, we store their latitude/longitude coordinates and GeoNames identifier.
 There are currently 74,744,515 location mentions stored in the database, corresponding to 2,275,186 unique locations identified in the corpus.

-*Commodity-Location Relations* contains the text mining component identified a total of 13,969,659 commodity-location relations across the entire document corpus which are stored in this additional table.
+*Commodity-Location Relations* contains the commodity-location relations identified by text mining component (13,969,659 in total) across the entire document corpus which are stored in this additional table.
 Each commodity-location pair is linked to the corresponding commodity/location mentions tables via identifiers to enrich them with additional information such as the corresponding document, sentence snippet, commodity concept, and latitude and longitude.

 **Publications**